Last Updated: September 24, 2021

 - Blaster: The Wizard has most of the big-name blaster spells, and a normal party can expect a good wizard to bring a few fireballs to the table.

 - Librarian: The Wizard is the gold standard of Librarians.
-He gets every knowledge skill, and will have lots of skill points from high intelligence.
-Since knowledge skills and spellcraft are all intelligence-based, the wizard gets to double-dip on his strongest ability.
+They get every knowledge skill, and will have lots of skill points from high intelligence.
+Since knowledge skills and spellcraft are all intelligence-based, the wizard gets to double-dip on their strongest ability.

 - Striker: The Wizard gets a lot of powerful single target damage spells, as well as save-or-suck spells.